parallax background

 • a Washington study of gasoline superusers being used to determine that state’s EV incentive policy;

-• a California bill that would have provided an added EV incentive to lower-income gasoline superusers;
+• a California bill that provides an added EV incentive to lower-income gasoline superusers;

 • a Vermont law enabling a utility to incentivize superusers to switch to EVs.